 Choose and enter the values to calculate the quantity of a substance.

-The Mole is an quantity unit much like pair, dozen and many others. and it incorporates \(6.02214076 * 10^{23}\) number of particles, whereas this number (\(6.02214076 * 10^{23}\)) is referred to as the Avogadro’s quantity or Avogadro’s consistent..
+The Mole is an quantity unit just like pair, dozen and so on. and it incorporates \(6.02214076 * 10^{23}\) variety of debris, whereas this wide variety (\(6.02214076 * 10^{23}\)) is known as the Avogadro’s quantity or Avogadro’s constant.

 The mathematical expression used for calculating moles is as follows: